playshub/playshub-ton/playshub-aeon/README.md

 ![architecture](./figures/architecture.png)

-1. The user checks in or purchases items within the game.
+1. The user checks in or makes in-game purchases.
-2. Orders are managed, and a payment link is generated using the AEON payment protocol.
+2. Orders are processed, and a payment link is generated through the AEON payment protocol.
-3. The user confirms the transaction via the payment link.
+3. The user completes the transaction via the provided payment link.
-4. Webhook statuses from the AEON payment protocol are processed.
+4. Webhook statuses from the AEON payment protocol are received and processed.
-5. Notifications are sent to update the in-game workflows.
+5. Notifications are sent to update in-game workflows accordingly.

 # Project Structure